 Seeking legal counsel is one of the most important steps you can take after a trucking accident.
 For qualified assistance, we encourage you to contact Maggiano, DiGirolamo & Lizzi as soon as possible after a collision with a big rig.

 Truck accidents are serious, and they require serious representation.
 Our attorneys have achieved significant compensation on behalf of those harmed in crashes involving 18-wheelers, including:

 - $6.2 million for a truck driver who suffered a disabling brain injury after his parked rig was struck by another tractor-trailer

 - $5 million on behalf of a family of six when a truck driver executed an illegal turn in front of the family’s SUV

 - $2.8 million for a man who required total knee replacement after a big rig pulled into his path

 - $1.478 million for an off-duty police officer who sustained injuries when a truck collided with the door of his personal vehicle

 - $1.067 million on behalf of a truck driver who developed fibromyalgia from injuries she sustained in a multi-vehicle accident

 These results demonstrate our experience and success handling truck accident claims.
 Our clients inspire us to take positive action and pursue favorable outcomes by developing unique legal strategies and fighting for justice.

 Please call Maggiano, DiGirolamo & Lizzi at (201) 585-9111 today for a free review of your case.
-Our truck accident lawyers serve clients in Fort Lee and throughout New Jersey.
+Our New Jersey truck accident lawyers serve clients in Fort Lee and throughout the state.